-All current Diversity Alliance institutions are added to the Diversity Alliance listserv.
-The listserv provides a space for residency coordinators to ask questions, share ideas, and engage in conversation.
-Please contact ACRL Program Manager for Strategic Initiatives Allison Payne at email@example.com if you'd to be added to the listserv.
+Residency coordinators from current Diversity Alliance institutions are added to the members-only ALA Connect Community.
+The community provides a space for residency coordinators to ask questions, share ideas, and engage in conversation.
+Please contact ACRL Program Manager for Strategic Initiatives Allison Payne at firstname.lastname@example.org if your institution is a current Diversity Alliance member and you'd to be added to the listserv.

 Current Diversity Alliance residents can informally connect in the residents-only Slack Channel.
 Contact email@example.com to add your residents.

 The Diversity Standards: Cultural Competency for Academic Libraries are intended to emphasize the need and obligation to serve and advocate for racial and ethnically diverse constituencies.
 As such, they are intended to apply to all libraries supporting academic programs at institutions of higher education.